 Private Equity Company Acquires New Portfolio CFO

 When a marine accessory company enlisted Pearson Partners’ help to find its new CFO, it assumed that relocation would be necessary.
 After all, this person would need a rare combination of technical skills and leadership depth, and would work in a secondary or possibly tertiary market.
-But Pearson Partners’ Vice President Heather Thomas found the right person for the job close to home, and he came with deep experience plus a passion for the industry.
-Here’s how she found him.Read More
+But Pearson Partners found the right person for the job close to home, and he came with deep experience plus a passion for the industry.
+Here’s how we found him.Read More

 Dallas Lighthouse for the Blind Lands New CEO

 Dallas Lighthouse for the Blind needed a new CEO with the right expertise and business acumen, but also a passion for its mission.
-Pearson Partners’ Vice President Heather Thomas and Managing Director, Professional Services Lisa Thompson conducted a detailed organizational assessment, found candidates that were the ideal fit, then benchmarked the finalists using a customized assessment process.
-Learn how they did it.Read More
+Pearson Partners conducted a detailed organizational assessment, found candidates that were the ideal fit, then benchmarked the finalists using a customized assessment process.
+Learn how we did it.Read More

 Pearson Partners is conducting a search for a vice president, logistics for a leading consumer products company.
 The vice president, logistics, will lead a large team including seven divisional heads of logistics, a logistics director and a total team of over 1,000 people.
 Learn more or provide a confidential referral.